-Since its initial offering, Amazon Web Services (AWS) has provided a relatively simple and reliable way for companies to reduce the need to purchase additional hardware to host their services.
+Since its initial offering, Amazon Web Services (AWS) has provided a relatively simple and reliable way for companies to reduce purchasing additional hardware to host their services.
 But with new infrastructure and network dynamics come unknown risks and attack paths.
 Testing the assumptions made about a company's AWS security and overall cybersecurity posture of their cloud environment are essential components of maintaining good security hygiene and are, in many cases, also required by law.

 Because threat actors have direct access to all the resources exposed to the Internet, the barrier they would have to overcome to begin attacking any site is as little as a passing curiosity.
 An attacker could spend their time searching the web for improperly stored AWS access keys, API keys, or session tokens to attempt a cloud takeover.
 Alternatively, an attacker could exploit traditional web application security vulnerabilities to access sensitive AWS infrastructure and roles.
 Opportunistic attackers now have many ideal routes to penetrate and move laterally through modern, cloud-based networks and web applications.

-An attacker can potentially access sensitive data or user credentials through insufficiently secured APIs or by exploiting flaws in code running on AWS Lambda.
-Privileged roles and associated access keys can often provide a bad actor with access to features requiring remote or even physical access to a machine or access to the local network on-premise.
+This opens up vulnerabilities and the potential access to sensitive data or user credentials through insufficiently secured APIs or flaws in code running on AWS Lambda.
+Privileged roles and associated access keys can often provide a bad actor with access to features requiring access to a machine or the local network on-premise.

-RedTeam Security's web application penetration testing methodology includes searching for vulnerabilities in Amazon Web Services (AWS) environments in addition to on-premise environments.
+RedTeam Security's web application penetration testing includes searching for vulnerabilities in Amazon Web Services (AWS) environments and on-premise environments.
 When reviewing AWS cloud security, many foundational techniques involving reconnaissance and information gathering will look the same as those performed against non-cloud platforms.
 Still, additional tools and methods may be employed to conduct a rigorous review of appropriate controls.

-For example, we will look at assets (applications, APIs) and the supporting systems and cloud infrastructure that those applications are running in (operating systems, containers, networks, devices, and servers) during a typical pentest engagement.
+For example, during a typical pen test engagement, we look at assets (applications, APIs) and the supporting systems and cloud infrastructure those applications are running in (operating systems, containers, networks, devices, and servers).
 The methodology for testing AWS infrastructure is similar.
 Still, in addition to testing your cloud environment's network security, we will also analyze configurations' security affecting access to the AWS account and its resources.

 At its most basic level, investigation of a cloud environment usually involves looking for publicly accessible resources and credentials related to AWS services (I.e., S3, RDS, Lambda, EC2, CloudTrail, SG, CloudWatch) and testing their information security.
 A more in-depth option could involve provisioning a test user of the AWS account and providing that to our testers.
 This additional access allows for a deeper look at IAM users, groups, roles, and policies in place in the environment and aids in hunting for dangerous misconfigurations.

-At RedTeam Security, we understand your cloud security is an essential piece of maintaining your organization's overall security strategy.
-When it comes to AWS pentesting, we will rigorously test all known exploits to identify other vulnerabilities.
-From information gathering to the exploitation of potential cybersecurity threats, we are ready and committed to helping you take the next step to ensure your AWS security is the strongest it can be.
-To learn more about how we can meet your unique information security needs, contact RedTeam Security online or call 612-234-7848 today.
+At RedTeam Security, we understand your cloud security is essential to maintain your organization's overall security strategy.
+We will rigorously test all known exploits to identify other vulnerabilities.
+From information gathering to exploiting potential cybersecurity threats, we are ready and committed to helping you take the next step to ensure your AWS security is the strongest it can be.
+To learn more about how we can meet your unique information security needs, contact RedTeam Security online or call (952) 836-2770 today.